 Warning: This website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-The National Museum of Australia is unveiling a series of commemorative plaques representing particular Defining Moments.
+The National Museum of Australia is unveiling a series of commemorative plaques representing Defining Moments.

 This plaque commemorates the Aboriginal warrior Pemulwuy who led a resistance movement against European settlement from 1792 until his death in 1802.

-The plaque was unveiled in the National Museum’s Main Hall by the Hon Christopher Pyne MP, Minister for Education and Training, and Uncle Vic Simms, Elder of the La Perouse Local Aboriginal Land Council, on 20 March 2015.
-The event also involved:
+It was unveiled in the Museum’s Main Hall by the Hon Christopher Pyne MP, Minister for Education and Training, and Uncle Vic Simms, Elder of the La Perouse Local Aboriginal Land Council, on 20 March 2015.

 Minister Pyne's full speech